 Our reefers come in 6- and 12-metre sizes and support temperatures ranging from -20° C to 10° C. They are also lined with stainless steel for extra strength, security and durability, and the floors are aluminium for easy cleaning and even cold air distribution.

-Other types of containers and their uses
+Other types of shipping containers

 These containers are not seen as often but still provide a valuable means of transporting goods that might be too large for a conventional container.